yumuzi234/e8vm/readme.md

 # Small VM

-Small Virtual Machine (`smlvm`) is a simple programming language that compiles to a simulated, simple virtual machine.
+Small Virtual Machine (`smlvm`) provides a simple programming language that compiles to a simulated, simple virtual machine.
+It is essentially a subset of Go programming language.

 [Try in playground](https://smallrepo.com/play)